kevinmichaelchen/firestore-example/README.md

 When the second transaction tried to commit, it would fail since the timestamps on the entities were changed by the first transaction.

+Per the Firestore docs:
+> A function calling a transaction (transaction function) might run more than once if a concurrent edit affects a document that the transaction reads.

+So it seems like they use concurrency control on not just documents we write, but even on those we read!

 ## Does delete throw an error if the document is not found?
+No.

-No. The following code does not throw an error:
+The following code does not throw an error:
 ```golang
 if _, err := client.Doc("folders/bullshit").Delete(ctx); err != nil {
   log.Fatalf("could not delete document: %v", err)